-“There’s a passion for both the chemistry and seeing the students succeed in class, an internship or a permanent job,” he says.
-“The acquired knowledge could make a difference in their lives if it helps them obtain a job.”
+“There’s a passion for both chemistry and seeing the students succeed in class, an internship or a permanent job,” he says.
+“Knowing my students have acquired knowledge that can make a difference in their lives by helping them obtain a job is truly rewarding.”

 “It’s humbling,” Pagano says.
-“It’s wonderful that we can provide the technical knowledge that students need to find jobs and to use on their jobs.
+“It’s wonderful that we can provide the technical knowledge that students need to use on their jobs.
 I’m fortunate to work at a truly unique place, where deaf and hard-of-hearing students are taught applied knowledge, the roots of their trade, self-advocacy and lifelong learning skills.”

-Pagano, a Victor, N.Y., native, may have been groomed for teaching from childhood.
-His mother taught math and his father was a high school principal.
+Pagano may have been groomed for teaching by his parents.
+His mother taught math and his father was a teacher and school administrator.